 Contents

-This site compiles information (especially taxonomic) about delphacid planthoppers (Hemiptera: Fulgoroidea: Delphacidae), with a particular emphasis on American north of Mexico, although I have subsequently expanded the scope to include all families of planthoppers (as well as the remaining New World delphacid genera).
+This site was originally intended to compile information (especially taxonomic) about delphacid planthoppers (Hemiptera: Fulgoroidea: Delphacidae) north of Mexico, although I have subsequently expanded the scope to include all families of planthoppers (as well as the remaining New World delphacid genera).
 The content of this site is continually being developed and updated.
-The purpose of this site is to present general and technical information concerning planthoppers, including those species that are, or may be invasive, in North America.
-Delphacid planthoppers are of particular interest as potential pests and invasive species both from direct feeding on economic plants and as vectors of plant diseases, especially viruses.
+Its purpose is to present general and technical information concerning planthoppers, including those species that are (or may be) invasive in North America.
+Delphacid planthoppers are of particular interest as potential pests and invasive species, both due to their direct feeding on economically important plants and as vectors of plant diseases, especially viruses.

-The central focus of this website is the development of online identification tools with state and federal identifiers, port inspectors, USDA APHIS PPQ, and extension services in mind in particular, but also both biological scientists and a more general audience should find them of value.
-Initially, I had intended to build interactive keys using Lucid3 software, but the software proved too cumbersome and only a draft key was completed.
-Instead, so far, I have published a traditional paper key supplemented by this site that I have been updating iteratively.
-The site has recently been moved to a new server, and I have updated much of it in the process.
-Some pages remain on the old server and I will move them as they are discovered, and some links may not work properly, which I will fix as I discover them.
+The central focus of this website is the development of online identification tools with state and federal identifiers, port inspectors, USDA APHIS PPQ, and extension services in particular, but also both biological scientists and a more general audience should find of value.
+Initially, I had intended to build interactive keys using Lucid3 software, but the software proved too cumbersome, and only a draft key was completed.
+Instead, so far, I have published traditional keys that I have been updating iteratively.
+The site has been moved to a new server (twice), which has created problems with links and images that I update as they are discovered and I find time.

 This site includes a searchable bibliography of post-1940 literature (plus a digital PDF library for select pre-1940 literature), primarily post-1940 (earlier literature is on DrMetcalf).